 Tax disputes can be commenced either by the taxpayer or by the relevant tax authority (RTA).

 Generally, an action may be commenced at the High Court either by a writ of summons, originating summons or an originating motion or petition.
 A writ is used where the facts are in dispute and the case is likely to be contentious.
 The writ is filed along with a statement of claim setting out the plaintiff's claims and reliefs sought.
-Where the facts are not in contention or where a party seeks interpretation of a statute, agreement or document, an originating summons is advisable for commencing action.
-An action may also be commenced by originating motion or petition where expressly provided by statute.
+Where the facts are not in contention or where a party seeks interpretation of a statute, agreement or document, an originating summons is advisable for commencing the action.
+An action may also be commenced by originating motion or petition where expressly provided by statute.5

-To commence proceedings before the TAT, the appellant shall file a notice of appeal in Form TAT 1 in the zone of the TAT where the facts of the case took place.
+To commence proceedings before the TAT, the appellant shall file a notice of appeal in Form TAT 1 in the zone of the TAT where the facts of the case arose.
 The notice of appeal must contain the grounds of appeal; whether the whole or part only of a decision is contested; the exact nature of the relief sought; the names and addresses of all parties directly affected by the appeal; and the address for service on the appellant and respondent.
-The notice of appeal must be filed concurrently with the list of witnesses, witnesses' sworn written statements on oath and copies of every document to be relied on at the trial.
+The notice of appeal must be filed concurrently with the list of witnesses, witnesses' written statements on oath and copies of every document to be relied on at the trial.

 All processes filed are to be served personally on the respondent, unless an order for substituted service is granted by the Tribunal.
 Upon receipt of the filed documents, the respondent has 30 days within which to file its opposition in Form TAT 3.
-Proceedings at the TAT are to be held in public, and the onus of proving its case rests on the appellant.
+Proceedings at the TAT are to be held in public, and the onus of proving its case rests on the appellant.6

 Either party aggrieved by the final decision of the TAT may appeal to the FHC by giving notice in writing to the secretary to the TAT within 30 days of the service of the TAT's final decision on the party.
 Failure to appeal within this set time will mean the assessment and demand notices become final and conclusive, or in the case of an action against a decision of the RTA, it means the decision of the TAT is final and conclusive.

-Statutes of limitation do not apply to appeals brought before the TAT, save the provisions relating to time within which to appeal after a NORA and to appeal from a decision of the TAT.
+Statutes of limitation do not apply to appeals brought before the TAT,8 save the provisions relating to time within which to appeal after a NORA and to appeal from a decision of the TAT.
 Also, statutes of limitation do not apply to actions filed by the RTA for recovery of any tax.

 Other than tax returns, there are no other procedures for claiming tax reliefs or exemptions as reliefs or exemptions can only be claimed if they apply at the time of filing the returns.